luk036/ellipsoid-method/multiplierless.md

 substring of the digit string identifies the pattern worth sharing.
 Across coefficients, the same idea selects the pattern that maximizes
 $$\text{score} = (\mathrm{nnz}-1)(\text{occurrences}-1),$$
-which is exactly the number of adders saved.
-For a $64$-tap design the two mechanisms typically remove between $40$ and $60$ percent of the adders; a
-$32$-tap example required about $82$ cells with sharing against roughly $110$ without.
+which is exactly the number of adders saved by sharing that pattern.
+The percentage saved is a property of the pattern, not of the filter: how much of the saving a whole design realizes depends on how many patterns are common across coefficients.
+The reference generator of @sec:experiments shares one dominant cross-coefficient pattern, so the whole-design reduction it achieves is modest, and a search over all patterns would remove more.

 ### Filter Architecture